 Any expat trying to get a job needs a sense of humor, luck, and resilience in equal measure!
 But they also need to find that rubber stamp with the word ‘Non’ on it and swap it for one with ‘Oui’!

 Visit your local Mairie

-If you have just moved to France, do make the effort of registering with the French authorities, getting a social security number and paying an extortionate amount of social security.
-And the best place to sort this, and almost anything else, out is your local Mairie, or town or village hall.
+If you just moved to France, register with the French authorities, get a social security number, and pay social security.
+The best place to sort this out is your local Mairie, or municipal hall.

-I was exceptionally lucky because the first house my wife and I bought in France was in a village with a Mairie with a brilliant mayor and an assistant who spoke good English.
+I was exceptionally lucky.
+The first house we bought in France was in a village with a brilliant mayor and an English-speaking assistant.
 They couldn’t do enough for us, helping us with residence permits and social security numbers.
 They gave advice and assistance on almost everything.
 Our mayor also popped in with seasonal fruit parcels, cherries in the early summer, runner beans all through the hot months and apples in the autumn.
 She even brought a splendid festive hamper for my mother-in-law for Christmas and she was only visiting!